 Assess the risk for each field before an application

-These maps are based on a NWS flood forecast model.
+The Runoff Risk Forecast Advisory maps are based on a National Weather Service flood forecast model.
 Cropped fields are smaller than the grids and can vary considerably within a grid.
 Local characteristics can significantly affect the model’s applicability to a given field.
 Always apply your own knowledge of the landscape when assessing the risk of runoff for your fields.
-Considerations include:

 The system assumes grid-wide average conditions for soil moisture.
 If you know that your fields are particularly wet (for example, you experienced a recent rainfall event that was greater than in other parts of the grid) you should know that the risk of runoff from your fields will be higher than what is shown on the risk map.
 The opposite may hold true if you estimate that your soil moisture values are lower than the grid-wide average.